fazi9228/content_generator_1/translation_prompt.md

 - **Technical Terms**: Many English tech and finance terms are used directly in Italian - preserve these when they are the standard (e.g., "trading", "trend", "broker").
 - **Sentence Structure**: Italian often uses longer, more complex sentences than English - restructure for natural flow rather than keeping the exact English sentence breaks.

+### German
+- **Formality**: Use the formal "Sie" for business and professional communications, and the informal "du" only for casual contexts or when explicitly targeting younger audiences.
+- **Compound Words**: German frequently creates compound words - use established financial compound terms rather than creating new ones (e.g., "Handelssystem" for "trading system").
+- **Technical Terms**: Many English financial and tech terms are used in German alongside German equivalents - research current usage in German financial publications to determine which is more common.
+- **Financial Vocabulary**: Use established German financial terms where they exist (e.g., "Bullenmarkt" for "bull market"), but keep English terms where they are standard in German financial contexts.
+- **Sentence Structure**: German often places verbs at the end of clauses - ensure translations follow proper German syntax while maintaining readability.

+### French
+- **Formality**: Use "vous" for business and professional communications, and "tu" only in very casual contexts.
+- **English Terms**: In financial contexts, French often preserves English terms - especially for market jargon (e.g., "trader", "broker", "spread").
+Research current usage in French financial publications.
+- **Acronyms and Abbreviations**: Determine whether acronyms should use French equivalents (if they exist) or remain in English.
+- **Gendered Language**: French is inherently gendered - when possible, consider using inclusive language techniques for gender-neutral contexts (e.g., "utilisateur·rice" or "les personnes qui utilisent").
+- **Numbers and Units**: Use French number formatting (space as thousand separator, comma for decimals: "1 000,50").

 ## Examples

 ### Good Examples for Chinese (Simplified)